Update: May 25, 2023

 A well-developed, voluntary program would require state agencies to use current data to prioritize the allocation of public funds to the communities at the highest risk of repetitive or substantial flooding and that need it most, including low-income residents and EJ populations.
 An interested property owner would offer their land to sell.
 If the land is eligible, then state agencies would oversee a buyout in cooperation with cities, towns, and other eligible stakeholders to acquire that property, relocate owners and tenants, remove homes and structures, and permanently conserve and restore the land to its natural state.
 A successful program would conserve and restore natural areas to provide co-benefits to the community, including climate resiliency, drinking water supply protection, habitat conservation, and recreational opportunities.

 The legislature enacted environmental bond bills in 2014 and 2018 that together authorize $50 million for a coastal property buyout program.
 However, the legislature would need to authorize additional bond funds and/or create another funding mechanism to also support inland buyout projects.
 Community Preservation Act funds can also be used locally for property buyouts.
 State funds are critical to leverage project investments from local, state, federal, and private sources.

 Yes, to view an example of a similar state buyout program, please visit New Jersey Blue Acres.

 How can I help?

-Call your local representatives and voice support for An Act establishing a Massachusetts flood risk protection program (S.603 and H.983).
-Click here to find contact information for your local legislators.
+Help us move this work forward!
+Call your local representatives and voice support for of S.557 and H.876, An Act to create a commission to determine the feasibility of voluntary acquisition of flood risk properties and structures.
+Click here to find contact information for your state legislators.

 Questions?
-Email The Trustees Director of Policy, Linda Orel at firstname.lastname@example.org.
+Email The Trustees Senior Director of Government Relations, Linda Orel at email@example.com.